AndrejaCH/School_District_Analysis/README.md

 The data is gathered in two different CSV files (school data and student data).
 This is raw data that has to be transformed in order to perform analysis and convey information.
 Those steps are performed in the so-called **data-wrangling** or **data-munging** process and include the following.

   - Load and read raw data.
-  - Inspect data (finding anomalies, finding missing values, declare data types, etc)
+  - Inspect data (finding anomalies, finding missing values, declare data types, etc).
-  - Clean date (leave, replace or delete rows with missing values)
+  - Cleaning data (leave, replace or delete rows with missing values).
   - Merge datasets.
   - Perform calculations and create tables.
-  - Change layout and structure (organized tables are key to represent data in a way that is easy to understand and easy to detect patterns and correlation).
+  - Change layout and structure (organized tables are key to represent data in a way that is easy to understand and easy to detect patterns and correlations).
-  - Sorting and grouping data (it is in our power - data analysts - to use analytical mind and represent data in a new way.
+  - Sorting and grouping data (it is in data analysts power to use analytical mind and represent data in a new way.
 Grouping data in well-defined categories can make a big difference in story-telling of the data).

 ## Resources